signalfx/otelworkshop/docs/introduction/index.md

           - Troubleshooting the Collector

 ## Disclaimers

-- This is not product documentation.
-Official documentation: https://docs.splunk.com/Observability
+- This is not product documentation: [Click for Official documentation](https://docs.splunk.com/Observability)
+- Breaking changes to OpenTelemetry and Splunk services may occur- please submit issues on the GitHub repo if any are encountered
-- These examples are unsupported and are for experimentation and educational purposes only
+- These examples are not commercial products and are for experimentation and educational purposes only